popey/unsnap/README.md

 ## Excluded snaps

 There's a list of snaps in `excluded_snaps.txt` which are packages from the snap store for which there's no real equivalent in flathub.
 This includes snaps like `bare`, `core18`, and `core20`.
+As such we don't want to prompt to migrate people from these to some other flatpak.

 *Note*: Yes, I know there are *conceptually* equivalent packages in flathub to these, but those get pulled in as part of the application installs, and do not require management by unsnap itself.